-Kevin Stubbs MSLL - Technical Sales Manager at Llumarlite, asks the questions that we should all know the answer to...
+Kevin Stubbs FSLL - Technical Sales Manager at Llumarlite, asks the questions that we should all know the answer to...

 A good deal?

 There are great ROI tales on those LED ‘flat panels’ in the window.
 However, are they a good deal?

 Yes, with tempting LED ROI deals, they could well have a waggly tale (rather than tail), and how much could that be unwittingly costing your business?
 For this blog, I’ll do a quick spot analysis of a couple of quick return on investment LED fittings - using our new colour/flicker meter.

 What did I get for my money?
 Let’s hope firstly that what you’ve ended up buying has a worthwhile lifetime and warranty.
 I recently came across an industrial project that had been installing new LED flat panels which had a realistic lifetime roughly equivalent to that of the fluorescent lamps it was replacing.
 That’s right, the customer would have to change the entire luminaire in 2 ½ years’ time (the packaging said L70 B50 20,000hrs).
 They can’t just change the lamp like they used to, or to improve output either.